-- One of Will’s brothers implies that Will’s apparent superhuman strength is the result of puberty.
+- One of Will’s brothers infers that Will’s apparent super human strength is the result of puberty

 Alcohol, drugs and other substances

-- During one scene, Dawson and George bet each other a flagon of ale as to whether they are about to battle a dragon.
+- During one scene Dawson and George bet each other a flagon of ale as to whether or not they are about to battle a dragon.
 Later the two enter an abandoned tavern to make good on the bet, but are disturbed before they are able to drink their bet.

-- In one scene based around a cockfight inside a tavern, patrons are shown holding tankards of ale.
+- In one scene based around a cockfight inside a tavern, patrons are depicted holding tankards of ale.

 Nudity and sexual activity

-There is no nudity in this movie, but there is some mild teenage seduction.
-Will has crush on an older teenage girl (Maggie), who starts to date one of Will’s older brothers.
-This causes some tension and jealousy.
-During one scene, Maggie uses magical seduction to attract and deceive Will.
+- Will has a crush on an older teenage girl (Maggie), who starts to date one of Will’s older brothers, which causes some tension and jealousy.
+During one scene Maggie uses magical seduction to attract and deceive Will.
 Maggie uses her lips in a seductive manner to magically blow salt into spiral patterns.
 The camera focuses on Maggie’s full lips as she blows on the salt.